-As can be seen in Table 8, the Hopping Brook Road intersection with Washington Street was found to satisfy Warrant 3 under 2020 Existing and 2027 Build traffic volume conditions, with Warrant 2 and Warrant 3 satisfied under 2027 Ultimate-Build traffic volume conditions.
+As can be seen in Table 8, the Hopping Brook Road intersection with Washington Street was found to satisfy the volume-related Warrant 1 (Eight-Hour), Warrant 2 (Four-Hour), and Warrant 3 (Peak-Hour) under 2020 Existing, 2027 Build, and 2027 Ultimate-Build traffic volume.
 As such, it is recommended that a traffic control signal be installed at the intersection and that Washington Street approaching the intersection be widened to provide a left-turn lane in the westbound direction.
 The recommended improvements are shown on Figure 7 and will be completed in conjunction with the Project subject to receipt of all necessary rights, permits and approvals.